mpanighetti/dnd5e-species/humanoids/desert-dwarf.md

 _**Darkvision.**_ You have Darkvision with a range of 60 feet.

-_**Desert Born.**_ You have Proficiency in the Survival Skill, and you are naturally adapted to hot climates.
-When you are in a hot climate, you have Advantage on Wisdom (Survival) checks to forage or navigate within the environment.
+_**Desert Born.**_ You are naturally adapted to hot climates, granting you Resistance to Fire Damage.
+In addition, you do not need to drink water, as your body is able to survive on the small amounts of moisture found in your normal food intake.

 _**Dwarven Resilience.**_ You have Resistance to Poison Damage.
 You also have Advantage on saving throws you make to avoid or end the Poisoned Condition on yourself.

-_**Walk Without Rhythm.**_ You move normally in nonmagical difficult terrain.
-Additionally, while moving through such terrain, you can Dash as a Bonus Action.
+_**Walk Without Rhythm.**_ You have a Burrow Speed equal to your Speed.
+Additionally, while moving through nonmagical difficult terrain, you can Dash as a Bonus Action.
 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all uses when you finish a Long Rest.

 ---